fbpx

 What is a Simple Sentence?

-A simple sentence is a fundamental building block of written and spoken language.
-It consists of just one independent clause, which means it contains a subject and a predicate that express a complete thought.
+A simple sentence consists of just one independent clause.
+This means it has a subject and a predicate that express a complete thought.

-The subject is typically a noun or pronoun that performs the action, while the predicate includes a verb and may have objects or modifiers.
+The subject is a noun or pronoun that performs the action.
+The predicate includes a verb and may have objects or modifiers.

 Simple sentences are characterized by their straightforward structure.